Working Relations - Contents

 - See interim study from Joseph Rowntree Foundation – final study should also be available.

-- In Wales: Third Sector Partnership Council (established 2007, following on from Voluntary Sector Partnership Council).
+- In Wales: Third Sector Partnership Council.

 - In Scotland: Third Sector Unit of Scottish Executive.